 They also often have this comforting soup with bread to get full for the lunch meals.
 However, it’s very common during the Christmas season, especially for dinner, since it’s pretty efficient to warm up the stomach.

-Another vegetarian dish for Christmas Eve, and this time it’s a dessert.
-The traditional recipe for this dish is a combination of dried fruits, mostly prunes, and apples; pear is a very often addition.
+Another Christmas Eve dinner must-have, and this time it’s a sweet drink.
+The traditional recipe for Oshav is a combination of dried fruits, mostly prunes, apples and pears, which are soaked in water.

 Though the outcomes look pretty simple, Oshav also includes cinnamon and cloves when served, which make it a perfect warmful dessert for the cold holidays.
 You can either have it cold or hot, but the locals prefer to use it chilled.